Mar 19, 2026

 Anthropic (Claude models)

 Anthropic builds the Claude family of models.
-Their current lineup includes Claude Sonnet 4, Claude Opus 4.1, and Claude Sonnet 4.5.
-Claude models are known for strong performance on coding, complex reasoning, and maintaining context over long conversations.
+The current generation is the Claude 4.6 family, led by Claude Opus 4.6 (released February 2026) and Claude Sonnet 4.6 (released February 2026).
+Claude Haiku 4.5 remains available as the fast, cost-efficient option.
+Claude models are known for strong performance on coding, complex reasoning and maintaining context over very long conversations, with Opus 4.6 and Sonnet 4.6 both supporting a one-million-token context window.
 They are built with a particular focus on being helpful while avoiding harmful outputs.

 Google (Gemini models)

-Google builds Gemini, which powers their AI features across Search, Workspace, and other products.
-Gemini is designed for multimodality, meaning it can work across text, images, video, and audio.
+Google builds Gemini, which powers their AI features across Search, Workspace and other products.
+The current generation is Gemini 3, with Gemini 3.1 Pro now serving as Google's most advanced model.
+Gemini 3 Flash is the default in the Gemini app, offering fast responses at lower cost.
+Google also offers Gemini 3 Deep Think mode for the most complex reasoning tasks.
+Gemini is designed for multimodality, meaning it can work across text, images, video and audio.

 Meta (Llama models)